Ryan Newman (racing driver): Richard Childress Racing (2014–2018)

-Because of consistency throughout the season, Newman beat veteran Jeff Gordon for the final wildcard spot in the 2014 Chase for the Sprint Cup.
-Newman almost won at Talladega when he controlled the final 10 laps.
-However, a final Green-White-Checkered finish attempt relegated Newman to a fifth-place finish.
+Due to his consistency throughout the season, Newman beat veteran Jeff Gordon for the final wildcard spot in the 2014 Chase for the Sprint Cup.
+Newman almost won at Talladega when he controlled the final ten laps.
+However, a final green-white-checkered finish attempt relegated Newman to a fifth-place finish.
 Although his car failed post-race inspection, NASCAR gave no penalties because of damage received during the Talladega race.

-Newman was so consistent that after starting the Chase 11th in the standings, he moved up each round and was fourth when they came to Phoenix for the next-to-last round of the Chase.
+Newman was so consistent that after starting the Chase eleventh in the standings, he moved up each round and was fourth when they came to Phoenix for the next-to-last round of the Chase.

 At Phoenix, Newman was in danger of missing the final round.
 On the final lap, Newman pulled a controversial move on Kyle Larson, forcing Larson to slap the wall.
 Newman finishing 11th bumped Jeff Gordon out of the Chase.
-Newman defended his move stating that while it was unintentional, he felt like he owed Larson one for a previous accident.
-Larson later himself agreed with Newman's situation but admitted to have been initially furious over the move.
+Newman defended his move, stating that while it was unintentional, he felt like he owed Larson one for a previous accident.
+Larson later agreed with Newman's situation but admitted to having been initially furious over the move.

-At Homestead, Newman almost won the Championship but because he finished second to Kevin Harvick in the race, he finished second to Harvick in the standings.
-When Newman was interviewed he stated that he was not going to play dirty and wanted to have a clean race with Harvick.
-Ryan Newman was in position to win the race with a two-tire call prior to the final caution.
-Jeff Gordon pit which allowed Harvick to gain one row for the upcoming restart for the championship.
+At Homestead, Newman almost won the Championship, but because he finished second to Kevin Harvick in the race, he finished second to Harvick in the standings.
+When Newman was interviewed, he stated that he was not going to play dirty and wanted to have a clean race with Harvick.
+Ryan Newman was in a position to win the race with a two-tire call prior to the final caution.
+Jeff Gordon's pit, which allowed Harvick to gain one row for the upcoming restart for the championship.

-Newman announced in January 2015 that he renewed his Richard Childress Racing contract and would drive the No. 31 again for the 2015 NASCAR Cup series season.
-Though Newman did not win a pole in 2014 he was listed as being among the drivers allowed in the Sprint Unlimited because NASCAR allowed all Chase drivers to participate in the race.
+Newman announced in January 2015 that he renewed his Richard Childress Racing contract and would drive the No. 31 again for the 2015 NASCAR Sprint Cup series season.
+Though Newman did not win a pole in 2014, he was listed as being among the drivers allowed in the Sprint Unlimited because NASCAR allowed all Chase drivers to participate in the race.